Dangerously in Love

-Upon its release, Dangerously in Love received mixed reviews from music critics but was an commercial success, with the album debuting atop the US Billboard 200 with sales of 317,000 copies in its first week.
+Upon its release, Dangerously in Love received mixed reviews from music critics but was a commercial success, with the album debuting at number one on the US Billboard 200 with sales of 317,000 copies in its first week.
 At the 46th Annual Grammy Awards (2004), the album and its songs won five awards, including Best Contemporary R&B Album; Beyoncé consequently tied with Lauryn Hill, Alicia Keys and Norah Jones for the record of most Grammy Awards won by a woman at a single ceremony.
 (Note: Beyoncé would break her own record at the 52nd Annual Grammy Awards (2010), when she won six awards.)
-Dangerously in Love has been certified septuple platinum by the Recording Industry Association of America (RIAA) and, as of 2011, has sold over 11 million copies worldwide, making it one of the best-selling albums of the 21st century.
+Dangerously in Love has been certified septuple platinum by the Recording Industry Association of America.
+It remains Beyoncé's bestseller and one of the best-selling albums of the 21st century, with sales of over 11 million copies worldwide.

 Dangerously in Love produced four singles.
-"Crazy in Love" spent eight consecutive weeks atop the US Billboard Hot 100, reaching the top ten almost everywhere it charted and winning two Grammy Awards.
-"Baby Boy" replicated the international commercial success of "Crazy in Love" while outlasting it atop the Billboard Hot 100 by one week.
-"Me, Myself and I" peaked at number four on the Billboard Hot 100 while attaining lower peaks than its predecessors internationally.
-"Naughty Girl" peaked at number three on the Billboard Hot 100 and within the top ten in several additional countries.
+"Crazy in Love" and "Baby Boy" spent eight and nine consecutive weeks, respectively, atop the US Billboard Hot 100.
+"Me, Myself and I" peaked at number four in the US but reached lower peaks than its predecessors internationally.
+"Naughty Girl" peaked at number three on the Billboard Hot 100 and inside the top ten in several other countries.
 The final single was a cover of Donny Hathaway and Roberta Flack's "The Closer I Get to You", sung by Beyoncé and Luther Vandross.
-Beyoncé promoted the album via numerous live performances and two concert tours—Dangerously in Love Tour (2003) and Verizon Ladies First Tour (2004), the latter of which was co-headlined with Alicia Keys and Missy Elliott, while the former produced the live album Live at Wembley (2004).
+Beyoncé promoted the album through numerous live performances and two concert tours—Dangerously in Love Tour (2003) and Verizon Ladies First Tour (2004), the latter co-headlined with Alicia Keys and Elliott, while the former yielded the live album Live at Wembley (2004).